 Mental Dangers of Bulimia

-Sometimes, people struggling with bulimia may develop another diagnosable mental health disorder—such as obsessive-compulsive disorder (OCD), an anxiety disorder, or a depressive disorder—and experience anxiety and depression not as symptoms but as full-on conditions.
-In dual diagnosis cases like this, getting professional help and treatment for the eating disorder and any other underlying mental health condition is vital.
+An added bulimia risk is that people struggling with bulimia may develop another diagnosable mental health condition—such as obsessive-compulsive disorder (OCD), an anxiety disorder, or a depressive disorder—and experience anxiety and depression not as symptoms but as full-on conditions.
+In dual diagnosis cases like this, getting professional help and treatment for the eating disorder and other underlying mental healthconditionsn is vital.

 What to Expect from Bulimia Treatment